Intentionally being Disciples who live a Jesus-Shaped Life

 As news spread and more people heard about what we were doing, a lot of churches showed interest in Missional Community life.
 Churches started to request that we provide orientation and trainings, hoping that they could also apply these vehicles to their own congregation.
 So, Melo and I were busy – going around giving orientations to churches about Missional Communities … and we soon concluded that this was NOT sustainable.
 If we continued doing it this way, we will not have enough time to disciple and guide our own leaders in leading their Missional Communities.

-In the midst of this multiplication dilemma, I sent an email to 3DM expressing a desire to be coached and mentored on how to start a Learning Community in Bacolod for other churches.
-We were connected with Jeff Allen and the Denver team and began an online Learning Community in preparation for us leading a future Learning Community in the Philippines.
-In the first immersion, I and my team realized that we were more focused on the ORGANIZED part of Missional Community life and had put minimal emphasis on the ORGANIC part of the process.
+In the midst of this multiplication dilemma, I connected with the Thrive Coaching Network expressing a desire to be coached.
+Jeff Allen and the thrive3 team began coaching us and leading with us in an online Learning Community to equip us to lead future Learning Communities in the Philippines.
+In the first immersion, I and my team realized that we were way more focused on the ORGANIZED part of Missional Community life and had put minimal emphasis on the ORGANIC part of the process.
 To say it another way – we were well equipped to teach and tell people what we were doing, but we didn’t train and show people who we were or demonstrate out of the overflow of our life how to live as disciples guided by the Holy Spirit.